MatthewFisher126/ESCALATOR/README.md

 - **Comment out the same variables on lines 83 and 84.**

-Once the above steps are complete, simply run the wrapper with the required arguments, similar to the way above.
+Once the above steps are complete, simply run the wrapper with the required arguments similar to the way above, except for replacing "singularity exec" by "bash".

 ```
 # Arguments